electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 listtransactions
 ~~~~~~~~~~~~~~~~

-Return a selection of the most recent transactions from the wallet.
+Return a selection of the most recent transactions from the wallet ordered from the oldest of
+these to the most recent of these.
+Unconfirmed and local transactions are considered most
+recent and beyond that ordering is by descending block height and block position of transactions.

 **Parameters:**